joeyfreund/test123/README.md

 ### It's 2016, let's use ES6

 ES6 (aka ES2015) is the newest standard of JavaScript.
-It's great, but there's one problem - It's fully supported everywhere (in fact, in most runtimes it's not fully supported yet).
+It's great, but there's one problem - It's not fully supported everywhere (in fact, in most runtimes it's not fully supported yet).

 The solution - Transpile (i.e. translate/compile) ES6 source to ES5 (or any other JavaScript specs that are fully supported).
 Currently, the industry stanrad is [Babel](https://babeljs.io/).